What is Air Canada policy on pet acceptance?

 First, you need to book your own flight.
 Then, call Air Canada Reservations to register your pet for travel on the same flight as yours and provide the required information (dimensions of the carrier, weight, and breed of your pet).
 Because the number of pets accepted is limited by aircraft type, Air Canada recommends that you register your pet within 24 hours of completing your booking.
 Where your pet cannot be accommodated on your flight, your ticket can be refunded without charge.
 Any changes made to your booking after 24 hours will be subject to applicable change and cancellation fees.

 If, after registering your pet, you change your reservation online or with your travel agent, you will need to change your pet’s reservation as well by calling Air Canada Reservations immediately afterward.
 If the change to your reservation is handled by an Air Canada Call Centre agent, your pet’s reservation will be changed at the same time.

 When you have registered your pet for travel on an Air Canada flight, you need to arrive at the airport at least 30 minutes prior to the recommended check-in time for your flight and check in at the ticket counter.
 Web Check-in and Self-Service Kiosk Check-in are not available for passengers traveling with pets.

 Can I travel internationally with my pet?

 You may travel with your pet on an international flight, but many countries place restrictions on the entry of animals.
-You must comply with all restrictions and have in possession all documents required by the destination country.
-Air Canada provides a partial list of countries with restrictions regarding entry of animals, but recommends you to contact the embassy or consulate of your destination country before travelling with your pet to another country.
+You must comply with all restrictions and have in your possession all documents required by the destination country.
+Air Canada provides a partial list of countries with restrictions regarding the entry of animals but recommends you to contact the embassy or consulate of your destination country before traveling with your pet to another country.

 Can I travel with my pet on a codeshare flight?